- £499 per week

 - Ground floor bath/shower room

-Overlooking fields and farmland this lovely Victorian Broadland cottage is in a popular village with two good pubs within walking distance if you fancy a stretch of the legs there and back.
-Comfortably put together the owners have recently refurbished the cottage and it offers roomy accommodation with a cosy sitting room with woodburner, dining room and a light bright and airy kitchen to the rear of the cottage, which opens out onto a very pleasant and private courtyard garden, perfect for morning breakfasts or evening suppers.
+Overlooking fields and farmland this lovely Victorian Broadland cottage is in a popular village with two good pubs within walking distance.
+Comfortably put together the owners have refurbished the cottage so that it offers roomy accommodation which includes a cosy sitting room with woodburner, dining room and a light bright and airy kitchen to the rear of the cottage, opening out onto a very pleasant and private courtyard garden, perfect for morning breakfasts or evening suppers.
 This is a great part of the county for walkers, birdwatchers and cycling under big open blue skies with Stubb Mill and Hickling Nature Reserve a short walk down the road.
-The tranquil location of the cottage, the uninterrupted views and the cosiness within makes a good stay here, just great.
+The tranquil location of the cottage, the uninterrupted views and the cosiness within all make any stay here very special.
 Shops/Pub: 0.75 miles

 Sitting Room with comfortable seating, TV, DVD player, CD player, Blu-ray Player, WiFi, DAB radio and woodburner